 Not restricting their intake doesn’t mean you give them unlimited access and let them eat sugar from dawn ‘til dusk.
 Nope.
 That wouldn’t help them learn to eat a varied diet.

 If we’re not restricting and we’re not allowing carte blanch, what should we do?

-Instead of restricting — you’re only allowed three of those — when sugar is on offer, allow them as much as they like.
+Instead of restricting — you’re only allowed three of those — when sugar is on offer, allow them as much as they like at the times when they can have it.
 Milk and cookies for afternoon tea a few times a week.
 Birthday parties.
-When someone offers a lolly or ice-cream.

 But when it’s not on offer, it’s not on offer.
 A simple no, we’re not having that right now is sufficient.
 No, that’s not breakfast food.
 No, we’ll have cookies tomorrow for afternoon tea, today its toast.
 Have as much toast as you like.